bcornelusse/ELEN0445-microgrids/architectures.md

 ---
 class: middle, center
 ## A first microgrid demonstration
-# Off grid case design
+# Off-grid case design

 ---

 # Assignment

-By temas of 2, write a little report and draw an electrical diagram of the demonstration board:
+By teams of 2, write a little report and draw an electrical diagram of the demonstration board:
 - wiring diagram
 - protections
 - equipment ratings (voltage, current, power)